Prathiksha-jain/Prathiksha-jain/README.md

 - 👋 Hi, I’m @Prathiksha-jain
 - 👀 I’m interested in learning computers languages.
-- 🌱 I’m currently learning bachelor of engineering computer science and engineering.
+- 🌱 I’m currently learning bachelor of engineering computer science and engineering, and I am POSTMAN STUDENT EXPERT.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me using mail:prathikshajain0007@gmail.com